sauthieg/sauthieg.github.io/_posts/2014-12-12-openig-31-minor-release-but-loads-of-improvements.markdown

 ```

 The logs are now much more readable and concise: the first line is a header line
-and gives you the log timestamp (date formatted accordingly to your Locale), the
+and gives you the log timestamp (date formatted according to your Locale), the
 message's log level and its source name (name of the heap object that produced
 the message), then you have the message itself until the blank line separator is
 reached.

 The attentive reader noticed that Exception messages are handled in a different way:
-each line correspond to a summary of an exception in the chain, up to the root cause.
+each line corresponds to a summary of an exception in the chain, up to the root cause.

 If the `ConsoleLogSink` is configured with the `DEBUG` level, the full exception
 stack-trace will be printed, instead of just the condensed rendering.